Chevrotain/chevrotain/docs/tutorial/step4_fault_tolerance.md

 There are a couple of edge cases in which **other** recovery methods will be preferred:
 * If single token insertion/deletion can be performed, it is always preferred as it skips fewer tokens.
-* If between rules re-sync recovery can be performed (see below) **and** it can be done by skipping **fewer** tokens between rules re-sync will be preferred over repetition re-sync recovery.
+* If between rules re-sync recovery can be performed (see below) **and** it can be done by skipping **fewer** tokens.
+  Between rules re-sync will be preferred over repetition re-sync recovery.
 The same principle applies, the heuristics are greedy and "prefer" to skip the fewest number of tokens.

 Example: